HOW WE'VE EVOLVED

 1983 thru 2000

-In the following years, between 1983 and 2000, we worked with over 30 acute care hospitals, skilled nursing facilities and clinics, and over 20 school districts.
-From the northern California Trinity Mountains and coastal towns, to the high desert eastern Sierra, and across the foothills and central valley, Aspen Street Architects honed our specialty of assisting small rural healthcare and school districts from funding assistance, master planning, and design, through the regulatory maze of jurisdictional agencies overseeing public building within California.
+In the following years, between 1983 and 2000, we worked with over 30 acute care hospitals, skilled nursing facilities and clinics, as well as over 20 school districts.
+During this time, we at Aspen Street honed our specialty in assisting rural healthcare facilities and school districts with funding assistance, master planning, design and successfully navigating the regulatory maze of jurisdictional agencies.
+Our footprint expanded beyond Calaveras County and the surrounding Sierra Foothills, through across the Central Valley, the Northern California Trinity Mountains, and their adjacent coastal towns.

 1983 thru 2000